29 February 2016

 4. In a 12" ovenproof skillet (must tolerate 450°F; I used my cast-iron skillet), cook the bacon over medium-high heat, until it just begins to brown at edges.
 Transfer bacon to a paper-towel lined plate, reserving the rendered fat in the pan.
 Pour the rendered fat into a measure, then pour 1 T. back into the pan, reserving the remainder (if any; if you do not have enough, supplement with olive oil).

 5. Reduce heat to medium and add the leeks, garlic, 1 bay leaf, and the chopped thyme (or springs equivalent).
 Season lightly with salt and pepper, to taste.
-Cook, stirring occasionally, until the leeks are soft and transluscent (5 to 7 minutes).
+Cook, stirring occasionally, until the leeks are soft and translucent (5 to 7 minutes).
 Transfer to a plate/bowl.

 6. Heat oven to 450°F.